 After hearing that a new luxury hotel had opened on the rural outskirts of Jaipur, we were already very much intrigued.
-However, after learning that the resort was built in Anopura; a tiny, untouched, rural Indian village which Shiv (Co-Founder) hails from, we simply had to experience it for ourselves.
+And on learning that the resort was built in Anopura – a tiny, untouched, rural Indian village which Shiv (Co-Founder) hails from – we simply had to experience it for ourselves.

-As we arrived at Anopura, our initial concern of a modern hotel spoiling the natural beauty of the village disappeared.
-The small resort has been built to reflect a traditional Rajasthani home, blending seamlessly into its surroundings, complete with a traditional thatched roof and hand-crafted block printing motifs.
+As we arrived at Anopura, our initial concern of a modern hotel spoiling the natural beauty of the village dwindled.
+The small resort has been built to reflect a traditional Rajasthani home, blending seamlessly into its surroundings, complete with a traditional thatched roof and hand-crafted, block-printed motifs.

 The two guestrooms are known as the Kedjeri Suite and the Champa Suite.
 Both are spacious, airy and extremely comfortable.
 Each room features the finest locally sourced furniture and tasteful block-printed fabrics.
-The bathrooms are black marble, with an abundance of white fluffy towels.
+The bathrooms are black marble, with an abundance of fluffy white towels.
 There is no television in the rooms, as the resort invites you to escape in your thoughts, completely relax and almost forget where you are.
-However, there is a communal lounging room with a couch, television, complimentary wifi and a selection of inspiring reading matter.
+However, there is a communal lounging room with a couch, television, complimentary WiFi, and a selection of inspiring reading material.

 From our point of view, the best thing about the hotel is that it was consciously designed to help the locals and improve their way of life.
 The property has brought plumbing and stable employment to this underdeveloped community.
 The owner, a former Belgian diplomat, hired local people for the construction at every opportunity.
-His staff at the hotel all hail from Anopura village, even his resident chef, Chotu, who he trained to prepare a repertoire of delicious local dishes along with European cuisine.
-During our visit, Chotu was preparing Bruschetta, sourced from locally grown herbs and vegetables.
-He has now earned a reputation as one of the regions finest chefs.
+His staff at the hotel are all local to Anopura village; even his resident chef, Chotu, who he trained to prepare a repertoire of delicious local dishes along with European cuisine.
+During our visit, Chotu was preparing bruschetta, sourced from locally grown herbs and vegetables.
+He has now earned a reputation as one of the region’s finest chefs.

-For those who want to steer away from the beaten track without compromising on luxury, Anopura is the perfect choice.
-Despite only staying for an hour, we left Anopura feeling relaxed and inspired and can only imagine how one would feel after a wonderful two night stay!
+For those who want to steer away from the beaten track without compromising on luxury, Anopura is a perfect choice.
+Despite only staying for an hour, we left Anopura relaxed and inspired and can only imagine how one would feel after a beautiful two or three-night stay!

 Rooms at Anopura start from ₹20,000 per night depending on the season.
 Prices are inclusive of all meals, soft drinks, local activities and taxes.

-If you’d like to include a stay at Anopura on your upcoming trip to Rajasthan, please do get in touch.
-As specialists in private, bespoke tours of this region, we’d be an ideal match to assist with your arrangements and would be delighted to craft your tailor-made tour.0
+If you’d like to include a stay at Anopura on your upcoming trip to Rajasthan, please get in touch.
+As specialists in private, bespoke tours of this region, we’re the ideal match to assist with your arrangements.
+For inspiration, do check out our sample itineraries.0